tutul2010/dotnet6-cqrs-mediator-api/README.md

 # dotnet-Core-cqrs-mediator-api
-A .NET Core Web API CQRS implementation with Ef Core,Mediator, Cqrs and DDD using Clean Architecture at .NET6.
+A .NET Core Web API with CQRS-Mediator design pattern implementation with Ef Core, it is  using CQRS-Mediator design pattern implementation on top Clean Architecture at .NET6.

 Give a Star! ⭐
 ----------------------------------------------------------------------------------------------------------------------